naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Booster/README.md

 # WP Revenue Booster

-Boost your WordPress site's revenue with smart affiliate link management, coupon display, and sponsored content automation.
+Automatically insert affiliate links, coupons, and sponsored content into your WordPress posts to boost revenue.

 ## Features
-- Automatically display a coupon bar with exclusive deals
+- Auto-insert affiliate links based on keywords
-- Inject sponsored content into your posts
+- Display exclusive coupons in posts
-- Easy admin interface for managing coupons and sponsored content
+- Add sponsored content sections
-- Lightweight and non-intrusive
+- Easy-to-use admin settings

 ## Installation
-1. Upload the plugin file to your WordPress plugins directory
+1. Upload the plugin file to your WordPress plugins directory.
-2. Activate the plugin from the WordPress admin panel
+2. Activate the plugin from the WordPress admin panel.
-3. Go to Revenue Booster in the admin menu to configure settings
+3. Go to Settings > Revenue Booster to configure your monetization options.

 ## Setup
-- Enter your coupons in the format: Brand - Code - Description (one per line)
+- Enter affiliate links as JSON (keyword => URL)
+- Add coupons as JSON (code, description)
-- Add sponsored content HTML in the designated field
+- Add sponsored content as JSON (title, description)

 ## Usage
-- The coupon bar will appear at the bottom of your site
-- Sponsored content will be injected at the end of your posts
-- Customize the appearance by editing style.css
+Once configured, the plugin will automatically enhance your posts with monetization elements.
+No coding required.

+## Support
+For support, visit our website or contact support@wprevenuebooster.com.